 Automatic Engine Stop-Start Controls

-Automatic engine stop-start controls can sense sleeper temperature and automatically turn the engine on when the sleeper is too warm or cold.
-They can also keep locomotive engines warm.
+Automatic engine stop-start controls can sense sleeper compartment temperature and automatically turn the engine on when the sleeper is too warm or cold.
+The controls can also keep locomotive engines warm.
 Fuel savings using this technology are minimal in extreme temperatures.
-These controls also add to engine wear and may disturb the driver's sleep.
+The extra starts also add to engine wear and may disturb the driver's sleep.

 The U.S. Environmental Protection Agency's (EPA) SmartWay program offers a list of Verified Idle Reduction Technologies.
 EPA and the U.S. Department of Energy provide information about funding that may be available for installation of qualifying equipment.
 See also the monthly National Idling Reduction Network News for the latest news about funding opportunities.